Diz312/pedal_boss/README.md

 Primarily to study coding concepts including LangChain.
 To have a simple app that can help me manage my pedal builds and parts inventory

 # App features published:
-Scrape the PedalPCB site for all build PDFs
+1. src/get_pdfs/scrpae_donwload_list.py

 # App features still under construction:
-Extract text from PDFs and run through a LangChain to extract standardized BOMS Store the BOM of each pedal
+1Extract text from PDFs and run through a LangChain to extract standardized BOMS 2Store the BOM of each pedal
-Store my inventory of components
+3Store my inventory of components
-Simple UI where I select the pedal to build and the app checks inventory
+4Simple UI where I select the pedal to build and the app checks inventory

 # Tools I'm using:
-VS Code as IDE and using pipenv to manage environment LangChain and GPT3.5 Turbo
+1VS Code as IDE and using pipenv to manage environment 2LangChain and GPT3.5 Turbo
-REDIS for DB
+3REDIS for DB